knative/docs/docs/eventing/getting-started.md

   -d '{"msg":"Hello World event from Knative - Both"}'
 ```

-You should receive a `202 Accepted` response.
+If the event has been received, you should receive a `202 Accepted` response.

+This creates a `CloudEvent` called `should-be-seen-by-test` which has the `Type` `foo` and the`Source` `bar`.
+When the event is sent to the `Broker`, the `Triggers` `foo-display` and `bar-display` will activate and send it to the event consumers of the same name.

 4. Exit SSH.

-If everything has been done correctly, you should have sent 3 `CloudEvents`.
-You will verify that the events were received correctly in the next section.
+If everything has been done correctly, you should have sent 2 `CloudEvents` to the `foo-display` event consumer and 2 `CloudEvents` to the `bar-display` event consumer.
+You will verify that these events were received in the next section.

-## Verify events were received
+## Verifying events were received

 After sending events, verify that the events were received by the appropriate `Subscribers`.

-1. Look at the logs for the `foo` event consumer with the following command:
+1. Look at the logs for the `foo-display` event consumer with the following command:

 ```sh
 kubectl -n default logs -l app=foo-display
 ```

-This should return:
+The command shows the `Attributes` and `Data` of the events you sent to `foo-display`:

 ```sh
 ☁️  cloudevents.Event